2021 Rock Hill shooting: Perpetrator

 Phillip Adams was a professional football player for the National Football League (NFL), playing for six teams in seventy-eight games over seven seasons as a reserve cornerback.
 He had been playing football since the age of 7, and played for South Carolina State University (SCSU) from 2005 to 2009.
 Joe Montgomery, who coached Adams in high school, said that he was "the role model that all coaches hoped they could coach."
-Adams was a draft pick for the San Francisco 49ers in 2010, and went on to play for the New England Patriots, Seattle Seahawks, Oakland Raiders, New York Jets and finally the Atlanta Falcons, the team he was on when he retired from football in 2016.
+Adams was a 7th round draft pick for the San Francisco 49ers in 2010, and went on to play for the New England Patriots, Seattle Seahawks, Oakland Raiders, New York Jets and finally the Atlanta Falcons, the team he was on when he retired from football in 2016.

 In 2009, Adams' mother became paralyzed in a car accident, and he worked to support her.
 Adams also supported a son.
 Also that year, Adams was arrested for an assault and battery charge in Orangeburg, which he was not convicted of.
 The same happened when he was arrested for carrying a concealed gun in 2016 in Charlotte.
 In his rookie season in the NFL, Adams suffered a severe ankle injury that almost derailed his career.
 Adams' agent said the injury had prevented Adams from "reaching his potential", and that the injury "weighed on him heavily".

 In 2021, Adams was thirty-two years old and living in his hometown of Rock Hill, South Carolina.
 He had moved back into his parents' home on the city's south side.
 Neighbors had thought of him as a "wonderful young man" and a "quiet, helping presence."
 Former Dallas Cowboys cornerback Kevin Smith claimed that Adams did not use any drugs or drink alcohol.
 However, after retiring from football, he often isolated himself, even from other players, and fell out of contact with old friends and teammates.
 Adams' father Alonzo stated that "he didn't talk much and he didn't bother nobody."

 Adams operated a store selling smoothies and juice, but the business failed during the COVID-19 pandemic.
 Adams contacted his agent, who recommended a few jobs in Dallas, as well as to look into the mental health resources the NFL offered.
 Adams declined these options, and his agent "suspected Adams' mental health was deteriorating."
 He produced numerous notebooks filled with "cryptic" designs and emblems, which made authorities suspect he became interested in "a new religion or ideology."
 A neighbor reported that Adams would repeatedly pace around his front yard.
 Adams owned at least nine firearms.